 And be politically incorrect.
 They could dress as an African tribesman, in black-face with a bone through their hair.
 Or a sleepy Mexican in a sombrero.
 Or an Arab holding a bomb.
 When they eliminated black-face years ago, half the marchers had to change generations-old traditions.

 But the worst, the most politically incorrect, the most bizarre, was dressing as women with huge (huge!) busts and butts, sagging panty hose, exaggerated wild lipstick and fright wigs.
-That’s where the real resentment showed.
+That’s where the real misogyny showed.

 The parade started downhill when they allowed women to participate.
 Then they allowed children, and pushed participation by the entire family.
 Then, they banned more and more costumes that could possibly offend anyone, anywhere, anytime.